clstr/TeamDynamixLib/README.md

 # TeamDynamixLib
 Library of TeamDynamix function calls to make my life easier.

-DotNet Core 2.1
-RestSharp
-Newtonsoft Json.NET

-You will need the **TeamDynamix API** Library for these functions to work.
-You can obtain these in TDNext > Downloads > TeamDynamix API .DLL (.NET 4.5.2)

 I will continue to update this project as time permits.

+#### Dependencies
+- DotNet Core 2.1
+- RestSharp
+- Newtonsoft Json.NET
+- TeamDynamix.API

+This project does not come with the TeamDynamix API DLL, you will need the **TeamDynamix API** Library for these functions to work.
+You can obtain these in TDNext > Downloads > TeamDynamix API .DLL (.NET 4.5.2) .

 #### To build the project
 > dotnet build

-You can always add the project sln to your existing solution too.
+You can always add the project sln to your existing solution too or as a nuget package.

 #### To install as a Nuget package
-Set the project to Release and publish.
-After it is published (Framework Dep, Portable) you will get a nupkg in your bin\Release\netcoreapp2.1\publish\ folder.
-Copy the .nupkg file and import it to your project.
+Set the project to Release and publish it.
+After it's published (Framework Dep, Portable) you will get a nupkg in your bin\Release\netcoreapp2.x\publish\ folder.
+Install the  nupkg file to your project.

 https://stackoverflow.com/questions/10240029/how-do-i-install-a-nuget-package-nupkg-file-locally

-After it installs you can verify by looking at your projects Dependencies in the solution explorer under Nuget.
+After it installs you can verify by looking at your project's dependencies in the solution explorer.

 #### Example Usage
 ```csharp